aviflax/omnia/README.md

 ## TODO

 * Modify Dropbox and Google Drive Import/Sync to only import docs that should be shared within the org
+* Add pagination to search results
+* Add support for "sessions" i.e. logging in and logging out
 * Domain model: rename “file” to “document”
 * Try having the indexer return Document record instances
 * Change `db` to accept/return record instances